littlehousezh/LearningSys/README.md

 # Learning Workflow Studio

-This project is a small educational system for novice students to practice realistic software-engineering workflows on simplified SWE-bench tasks.
+This project is a small educational system for novice students to practice realistic software-engineering workflows on simplified code repair tasks.

 ## What the system does